Catskill Mountaineer

 Poet's Ledge is best viewed in the morning, as the sun shines in from east and fills up the Kaaterskill Clove with sunlight.
 Later in the day, the view is very disappointing.
 The path to Poet's Ledge is well marked DEC trail.

 The old Indian Path is evident in some places and gone in other areas.
 Just stay within visual distance to the rim.
 But, don't get too close to the rim.
 It is easy to fall down the steep bank and off the cliff.
 So, you need to be careful when approaching the rim.
 It should be noted that there is not a safe place anywhere on the Amphitheater where you can get a clear view.
 While it is disappointing that you cannot get a clear picture, you will have a limited view almost the entire way down to Hawkeye.
 Still very enjoyable.
-There is one ledge you have to climb down, but it really isn't difficult to other areas in the Catskills.
+There is one ledge you have to climb down, but it really isn't difficult when compared to other areas in the Catskills.

 When you get done, walk down the water drainage from the fire ring.
 Stay in the hardwood trees.
 NOTE: If you stick to the rim on Hawkeye Ledge, you will encounter thick Mountain Laurel.
 The conifer trees will lead you to a rock ledge.
 Soon the drainage will turn into a stream.
 Follow the stream until you run into the DEC trail.
 Once you reach the trail, take a RIGHT and follow the route down to Palenville.
 It is a 2.25 mile hike from the trail junction from Poet's Ledge to Malden Ave.
 When you get to Red Rock Road (rough dirt road), stay on the road.
 This is private property.
 Once you reach Malden Ave, take a LEFT.
 Then walk up Malden Ave.
 When you get to the guard rails blocking the rest of Malden Ave, walk around the guard rails.
 When you get to Rt 23a, you want to walk down the shoulder of Rt 23a to the DEC Parking Area (about 1/4 mile).
 If you parked on the parking area on the west side of the bridge, then you want to walk up (west) Rt 23a to your car (about 1/4 mile)